michal-ruzicka/chfile/README.md

 To switch to restricted mode a set of filesystem paths patterns have to be configured.
 Consequently no operation will be done by the tool on any filesystem path not matching any of these pattern.
-Moreover, no manipulation of ‘s’ or ‘t’ permission will be allowed even on files matching configured allowed patterns.
+Moreover, no manipulation of `s` or `t` permission will be allowed even on files matching configured allowed patterns.

 ## Usage